John Wanamaker: Death

-He died on December 12, 1922.
+Wanamaker died on December 12, 1922.
 His funeral was on December 14, 1922, with a service at the Bethany Presbyterian Church.
 He was interred in the Wanamaker family tomb in the churchyard of the Church of St. James the Less in Philadelphia.

-At his death his estate was estimated to be US$100 million ($ today), divided equally among his three living children and granddaughters, Mary "Minnie" Wanamaker Warburton (Mrs. Barclay Warburton), Patricia "Paddy" W. Estelle, and Elizabeth Wanamaker McLeod, who all received substantial stock, real estate and cash instruments.
+At his death, his estate was estimated to be US$100 million ($ today), divided equally among his three living children and granddaughters, Mary "Minnie" Wanamaker Warburton (Mrs. Barclay Warburton), Patricia "Paddy" W. Estelle, and Elizabeth Wanamaker McLeod, who all received substantial stock, real estate and cash instruments.
 Second son Rodman was made sole inheritor of the store businesses.

-Rodman died in 1928, leaving the businesses with a documented worth of $36.7 million ($ today) in a trust.
-Rodman Wanamaker is credited with founding the Professional Golfers' Association of America and the Millrose Games.
+Rodman Wanamaker died in 1928, leaving the businesses with a documented worth of $36.7 million ($ today) in a trust.
+Rodman is credited with founding the Professional Golfers' Association of America and the Millrose Games.

 The senior Wanamaker's first son, Thomas B. Wanamaker, died in Paris in 1908.

-He was the last surviving Cabinet member of the Harrison administration.